 Even if you happen to have a bad internet connection you can still participate in meetings via audio conferencing.
 All you need is your regular phone, the conference phone number, and the meeting ID.
 Although meetings are enabled by default, you can still retain control of the meeting experience.

-For smaller businesses with fewer than 300 users, you can utilize Microsoft 365 Teams Phone with Calling Plan to establish an office phone system without having a complex, costly on-premises phone system.
+For smaller businesses with fewer than 300 users, consider using Microsoft 365 Teams Phone with Calling Plan to establish an office phone system without having a complex, costly on-premises phone system.

 The system will include a phone system menu, caller ID, voice mail, and other great features.
 So all of these features are going to enable the Windows 365 Cloud PC experience to basically simulate the office experience.

 Those working remotely won’t miss out on collaborating with their colleagues, sharing ideas, and crucially maintaining social connections with others.
 Without this, working remotely could quickly become a difficult, isolated affair.

 Disaster recovery strategy

 Every business needs to have effective data recovery strategies in place.
 The brazen nature of cyberattacks recently has shown that no enterprise is too small or too big to fall victim to hackers.
 And statistics suggest that in the last decade up to 4 billion people had their records stolen.
 Here are a few of the more notable data breaches of the last decade:

 - In 2013, Target fell victim to cyber criminals who managed to compromise their network.
 This unfortunate incident was able to expose 40 million credit and debit card accounts.